roguenet/flump/README.md

 This is my personal fork for development.
-I submit all relevant commits back to the official [Flump] repo, so you should use that one instead.
+I submit all relevant commits back to the official repo, so you should use that one instead.

 [Flump]: https://github.com/threerings/flump